patricknoir/btc_sdk/docs/SignedHash.md

 # Hash Signing

-Signing a message, guarantees to the receiver that the content of the message has bot been tempered and has been created by the owner of the `PrivateKey` associated to the `PublicKey` used to verify the signature.
+Signing a message, guarantees to the receiver that the content of the message has not been tempered and has been created by the owner of the `PrivateKey` associated to the `PublicKey` used to verify the signature.

 ## Signing